Find out what to do if you use roll on roll off locations or the Channel Tunnel to transport goods to the EU from the

 - a designated customs office

-Check appendices 16A to B, D to H and J to L of the CDS tariff for a list of designated customs offices.
+Check the CHIEF freight location codes for a list of designated customs offices.

 If HMRC tells you that you must make your goods available for examination, you should arrange for this at one of these locations.
-HMRC may ask you to make you goods available for inspection at a specific location.
+HMRC may ask you to make your goods available for inspection at a specific location.